-- Some questions I have about my internship (today's lesson, my project, the article I read) are ... - Write a letter in which you talk about a need that you have at the workplace that needs to be addressed. - Discuss changes or additions you would like to make to your internship objectives. - Describe one job, person or department at your workplace that you would like to know more about.
+- Some questions I have about my internship (today's lesson, my project, the article I read) are ... - Write a letter in which you talk about a need that you have at the workplace that needs to be addressed. - Discuss changes or additions you would like to make to your SLP objectives. - Describe one job, person or department at your workplace that you would like to know more about.
 Why? - Who at the workplace would you like to know more about?
 What do you need to ask that person to understand who he/she is as a person or how he/she got to hold this job?
-Write down the questions you would ask this person. - Discuss the academic knowledge that you are receiving in school and how it is useful to you in your internship experience. - Write about something that you learned about one aspect of the industry in which you are working. - How does it feel to be in a new place? - Write about a conflict, success or disappointment you're experiencing through your internship. - Write a dialogue between yourself and someone at your workplace that deals with a personal conflict. - What do you need to know about what your company does?
+Write down the questions you would ask this person. - Discuss the academic knowledge that you are receiving in school and how it is useful to you in your SLP. - Write about something that you learned about one aspect of the industry in which you are working. - How does it feel to be in a new place? - Write about a conflict, success or disappointment you're experiencing through your internship. - Write a dialogue between yourself and someone at your workplace that deals with a personal conflict. - What do you need to know about what your company does?
 What don't you need to know?
-What have you found out and what do you still need to know? - Describe the expectations you had of this internship when you chose it and whether those expectations have been met or changed as a result of the actual experience. - Describe the process of completing your internship objectives or project through this internship.
+What have you found out and what do you still need to know? - Describe the expectations you had of this SLP when you chose it and whether those expectations have been met or changed as a result of the actual experience. - Describe the process of completing your SLP objectives or project through this SLP.
 How do you feel about doing it?
 What parts do you enjoy?
-What parts do you need help with? - To what extent do the learning objectives in your WBL plan reflect what you have learned at this internship? - Describe in detail your internship site, including the location and the general surroundings. - What are your duties and responsibilities?
+What parts do you need help with? - To what extent do the learning objectives in your WBL plan reflect what you have learned at this SLP? - Describe in detail your SLP site, including the location and general surroundings.
+What are your duties and responsibilities?
+Approximately how much time was spent during the week on the various activities? - What are your duties and responsibilities?
 Approximately how much time did you spend during the week on the various activities? - What is the expected dress, work ethic and general behavior for professionals in your workplace?
 Do these vary according to the day's duties?
 If so, how?